 - Books may be entered by publishers, writers or agents.
 If the book is being entered by a publisher or agent, the author’s consent to enter the work must be obtained.
 The author’s personal contact details must be included on the nomination form.

 - The shortlisted and winning authors will be asked to participate in a number of public and media events at the time of, and in the months following, the prize announcements.
-Entry into the prize confirms the author’s willingness to make herself available, as far as is possible, to a number of media commitments.
+Entry into the prize confirms the author’s willingness to make herself available, where possible, to a number of media commitments.
 All shortlisted authors are encouraged to attend the award ceremony, and publishers may be expected to contribute towards various travel, media and promotional expenses.

 - Publishers of books shortlisted for the 2019 Stella Prize will be expected to contribute $500 (per title) towards the costs of marketing the 2019 Stella Prize Shortlist.
 This sliding scale is dependent on the size of the publisher.